zodakzach/llama_chatbot_app/backend/llama_chatbot/README.md

 * **Rate Limiting**: Implemented using Django Ratelimit to prevent abuse
 * **CORS**: Configured to allow cross-origin requests from frontend applications

-Built using Django, Django Ollama, Django CORS Headers, Django Ratelimit, and Django Pylibmc.
+Built using Django, Ollama, Django CORS Headers, Django Ratelimit, and Django Pylibmc.
 ## Table of Contents

 * [Requirements](#requirements)